 When the first responder arrives, what condition do you think Joe will complain about the most?

 If you guessed the broken leg, then you’re probably right.
 A third-degree burn will generally sear the nerve endings.
-So, while Joe may think it looks ugly, he’s more concerned about the excruciating pain in his leg.
+So, while Joe may thinks it looks ugly, he’s more concerned about the excruciating pain in his leg.

 When the first responder arrives, which condition will get treated first?

-If you guessed the burn, then you would be correct.
-That third-degree burn is life-threatening, whereas the broken leg is really painful but contained.
+If you guessed the burn then you would be correct.
+That third-degree burn is life threatening whereas the broken leg is really painful, but contained.

 So, what does this have to do with email marketing?

-The same principles apply there, too.
-Sometimes, we treat the squeaky wheel without dealing with the more serious problems.
+The same principles apply there too.
+Sometimes we treat the squeaky wheel without dealing with the more serious problems.

 - How was permission gained?
-Was it taken or freely offered?
+Was it taken, or freely offered?

 - Did the recipient know what to expect when they signed up for this list?